dgroomes/picocli-playground/README.md

   projects of significance but I'm happy to learn it, especially because picocli recommends it.
 * Generate auto completion scripts
 * Include instructions that eject from Gradle
+* Implement CLI help output (e.g. the `--help` option output)
-* Implement something at least vaguely useful, like "detect a Gradle project" and take options for "how many levels deep to check in the directory structure (depth)"
+* IN PROGRESS Implement something at least vaguely useful, like "detect a Gradle project" and take options for "how many levels deep to check in the directory structure (depth)"

 ## Reference